carloscsc/my-studies-journal/README.md

 - [Day 2: Password Generator [repo]](./day2-password-generator/README.md) | [[see in action]](https://my-study-journal.vercel.app/day2-password-generator): A simple password generator using Vanilla JS, created to study the basics of arrays, functions, random numbers, and DOM manipulation.

-- [Day 3: Unit Converter [repo]](./day3-unit-converter/README.md) _[IN PROGRESS]_ An app made in React to convert units.
-Inspired by the functionalities of Google when searching for unit conversions.
+- [Day 3: Unit Converter [repo]](./day3-unit-converter/README.md) | [[see in action]]([https://my-study-journal.vercel.app/day2-password-generator](https://my-study-journal.vercel.app/day3-unit-converter/dist/)) A unit conversion application, similar to the one embedded in Google Search.